Is it possible to make coffee in the microwave? You certainly can. But are you sure you want to?

 Smart cups are not dishwasher safe and must be hand-washed after use.

-- LONGER LASTING BATTERY: Extended battery life on your temperature control mug keeps your drink perfectly hot for up to 1.5 hours on a full charge or all day on the newly redesigned charging coaster.
+- LONGER LASTING BATTERY: Extended battery life on your temperature control mug keeps your drink perfectly hot for up to 1.5 hours on a single charge—or all day on the included, newly redesigned charging coaster.
 Choose the exact temperature you prefer (between 120°F - 145°F).

-- APP CONTROLLED: Ember smart mug allows you to control with your smartphone.
-Pair with the Ember app to set your temperature, customize presets, receive notifications and more.
+- APP CONTROLLED: This smart mug allows you to control with your smartphone.
+Pair with the Ember App to set your temperature, customize presets, receive notifications and more

-- AUTO SLEEP: Ember heated mug intelligently senses when to turn on and off.
-The mug enters sleep mode when empty or after 2 hours of inactivity.
-Ember wakes up when it senses movement or liquid.
+- AUTO SLEEP: The Ember heated mug intelligently senses when to turn on and off.
+The mug enters sleep mode when empty and wakes up when it senses movement or liquid.

-- HAND WASH ONLY: An updated scratch-resistant ceramic coating is safe to hand wash.
+- SAFE TO HAND WASH: This stainless steel coffee mug with an updated scratch-resistant ceramic coating is safe to hand wash.
 Ember Mug 2 is IPX7 rated and fully submersible up to 1 meter deep.

 The Best Way to Reheat Coffee Without Using a Microwave